A video game design certificate is typically awarded to students who complete a 1- or 2-year intensive program on game design.

 At the end of the day, they’re just pieces of paper.

-If Eligible for a Program, You Might Already Have the Talent
+If Eligible for a Certificate, You Might Already Have the Talent

 Ok—so it sounds like there’s some truth in there.
 But as a hiring manager who doesn’t spend any time on “terrible colleges”…how could he know what a school does or doesn’t do for their students?